aidanboyne/aidanboyne.github.io/_pages/Academic.md

 [3]:{{ http://aidanboyne.github.io }}/download/Gaussian.m
 [4]:{{ http://aidanboyne.github.io }}/download/Bezier.m

+Computational Modeling of Thyroid Disease States
+---

+Under Dr. Joe Distefano III, I am extending thyroid models to account for antibody interactions in Graves' disease and Hashimoto's disease in the hopes of providing an accurate predictive tool for research and clinical applications.

 Biomechanics Reports
 ---
 While studying in Sweden, I wrote the following reprots detailing the biomechanical properties of rat bone and tendon.
 I really enjoyed the work and am proud of the results, viewable [_here (bone)_][5], and [_here (tendon)_][6].
 All of the data processing and visualization was handled using numpy and matplotlib libraries in python.
 The simulations were run with ANSYS Mechanical APDL.